sagark4/advent-of-code-2023/README.md

 ## Day 6
 One can just brute-force it out, but I used the binary search approach to first find a valid solution and then separately to find lower and upper bounds on valid solutions.

+## Day 7
+Compute rank using the logic, then sort lexicographically using `qsort()` (lesson: the comparison function takes a _pointer_ to type of element, so in my case a `**`, i.e., pointer to a pointer).
+For the second part, add the number of Js to the highest frequency card.